ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ## Installing NodeJs
 Download the installer for your OS at [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-or if you are a MacOS user you can install it with brew, Open a terminal and run the following commands:
+or if you are a Mac user and have brew installed you can install it with brew, Open a terminal and run the following commands:

 Install node<br>